What is environmental DNA ?

 Sun in winter, snow in summer

-Investigating the migratory connection of humpback whales (Megaptera novaeangliae) between their breeding areas in the Colombian Pacific and their feeding areas in the Antarctic Peninsula.
+In this project we investigate the migratory connection of humpback whales (Megaptera novaeangliae) between their breeding areas in the Colombian Pacific and their feeding areas in the Antarctic Peninsula.
+We do this by means of photo-identification and genetic analysis to understand their population dynamics and demographic changes over the years.

 Partners